-Research on education usually hones in on public expenditure or a more macro-level approach to educational structure.
-Hypotheses are proposed which assign relationships to educational system structure and professional attainment in various sectors.
+Research on education usually hones in on public expenditure or a more macro-level approach to educational structures.
+Hypotheses assign relationships to educational system structure and professional attainment in various sectors.
 What is less clear is the relationship between educational structure and questions of citizenship, voter behaviour, or attitudes towards democracy or the EU.
 In adopting the latter approach, the 89 Initiative aims to fill a considerable gap in the policy debate.
 The field of civic or citizenship education, and particularly where it interfaces with political participation and voter behaviour, is also relatively under-researched in the political science literature.
 This is despite educational factors often being cited as important to understanding the appeal of populism, anti-establishment sentiments, or attitudes towards the EU.
 This programme thus explores different aspects of civic education in the EU and attempts to understand the weaknesses of existing programmes, and other aspects of our education systems.
 It considers ways that civic education can be used more positively to re-connect citizens with the political process.

 Dr. Marina Cino Pagliarello